Traditions - General Info

 These eggs were gilded with gold leaf and kept in large baskets.

-On Easter Day, Louis XIV redistributed the painted eggs to his courtiers!
+On Easter Day, the king redistributed the painted eggs to his courtiers!

 Common people adopted this tradition and painted hard boiled eggs with natural pigments.